SimonVaz18/west-london-dog-grooming/README.md

 ![thank-you-page](assets/images/thank-you-page.png)

 ## Footer Section
 At the bottom of every page is a fully featured footer.
-This contains contact details, business hours, social media links and the business' full address with a recognisable location pin for added clarity.
+This contains contact details, business hours, social media links and the business's full address with a recognisable location pin for added clarity.
-- The logo is displayed to the left of the other content in the footer, similarly to the navbar.
+- The logo is displayed to the left of the other content in the footer, similar to the navbar.
-- The opening hours are displayed in a borderless tableb with rows becoming highlighted if hovered over.
+- The opening hours are displayed in a borderless table with rows becoming highlighted if hovered over.
 - Social media links also change colour when hovered, with colours chosen for a sleek feel.

 ### Mobile Footer Section